 The implemented algorithm to generated the above optimization model can be used for any type of coefficient representation: binary, CSD or MSD.
-However, using the MSD representation results in a more elaborated algorithm, because several representation may exist for the same value.
+However, using the MSD representations results in a more elaborated algorithm, because several representation may exist for the same value.
 We will describe first the MSD implementation of the algorithm and then we summarize the changes for binary or CSD representations.

-In a preprocessing phase, all coefficients are converted to positive and then made odd by successive divisions by 2, i.e., we shift all coefficients to the right so that zero bits on the right are eliminated.
+The algorithm that generates the optimization model for the maximal sharing of partial terms begins with a pre-processing phase.
+In this phase, all coefficients are converted to positive and then made odd by successive divisions by 2, i.e., we shift all coefficients to the right so that zero bits on the right are eliminated.
 Each new resulting coefficient is added to the set of coefficients to synthesize, the Iset.
 This set represents the minimum number of coefficients necessary to synthesize for the MCM implementation.

-For each element i in the Iset all MSD representations are determined using $\lceil \log_2(i) \rceil + 1$ bits and inserted in the Cset.
-Therefore, Cset begins with all the MSD coefficients representations as in [3].
+For each element i in the Iset all MSD representations are determined using $\lceil \log_2(i) \rceil + 1$ bits and inserted in the Cset .
+Therefore, Cset begins with all the MSD coefficients representations as in [2].
 However, during our algorithm execution Cset will be augmented with MSD representations of partial terms.

-Then we enter in the main algorithm loop where an element c, removed from Cset and representing a number i, is processed to determine its covers: 1) compute all non-symmetric partial term pairs that covers the element c; 2) converted to positive and made odd each element of the cover pair; 3) add each cover pair to the corresponding set of covers of the element being processed, Aseti; 4) add the MSD representations of each cover to the Cset if the representation has not been processed yet and it is not in the set.
+Then we enter in the main algorithm loop where an element c, removed from Cset and representing a number i, is processed to determine its covers:

+- 1) compute all non-symmetric partial term pairs that covers the element c. - 2) converted to positive and made odd each element of the cover pair. - 3) add each cover pair to the corresponding set of covers of the element being processed, Aset_i - 4) add the MSD representations of each cover to the Cset if the representation has not been processed yet and it is not in the set.
 Covers with only one non-zero digit are skipped.

 This loop is repeat until there are no more elements in Cset.
-The pair of elements in each $Aset_i$ represents all possible alternatives of partial terms for a value i based on its MSD representations.
+The pair elements of each $Aset_i$ represents all possible alternatives of partial terms for a value i based on its MSD representations.

-The mapping of the Boolean network into a 0-1 ILP optimization model is obtained by representing each gate in a Conjunctive Normal Form (CNF clause) [7].
-Each clause is then converted into a 0-1 ILP constraint.
+The mapping of the Boolean network into a 0-1 ILP optimization model is obtained by representing each gate in a Conjunctive Normal Form (CNF clause) [13].
+Each clause is then converted into a 0-1 ILP constraint using the straightforward mapping presented in [11].
+In the example of Figure 4 we show three 0-1 ILP constraints (clauses) that represent a 2-input AND gate.